 - Yellow Perch

-Devils Lake MI Statistics & Helpful Links
+Devils Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed